notlelouch/baseGit/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests.

-1. Fork the repository
-2. Create a branch (git checkout -b feature/new-feature)
-3. Commit your changes (git commit -am 'Add new feature')
-4. Push to the branch (git push origin feature/new-feature)
-5. Open a pull request
+If you have ideas for improvements, new features, or bug fixes, please open an issue or submit a pull request.